Skip to main content

 yarn gwen features/spec-3.feature

-The path to the meta file in all imports can be absolute or relative to the directory where Gwen is invoked.
+The path to the meta file in all imports can be absolute or relative.
 If a recursive (or cyclic) import is detected in any import chain, Gwen will report it by throwing an exception with a message identifying the offending import and the file it was declared in.

 Meta files loaded through the import strategy get last precedence and therefore can be overridden by meta files loaded through any other meta load strategy.